Cogmasters/concord/README.md

 ## About

 Concord is implemented in plain C99, its symbols are organized to be easily matched to the documentation of the API being covered.
-Orca's implementation has minimum external dependencies to make bot deployment deadly simple.
+Concord's implementation has minimum external dependencies to make bot deployment deadly simple.

 ### Design